SUMMER VACATION IN OMAN

 © Mirella Sidro

 We stop at Sumhuram Archeological Park.
-One of the most important ports of the country was located here in ancient times.
-We walk through the extensive area and admire the ruins.
+This was one of the country’s most important ports in ancient times.
+We walk through the extensive grounds and admire the ruins.
 The view is gigantic.
-The historical city is surrounded by watercourses and green areas, which camel herds cross.
+The historic city is surrounded by watercourses and green spaces through which camel herds cross.
 The UNESCO heritage site dates from the fourth century BC to the fourth century AD and is one of the oldest places in the country.

 © Mirella Sidro